kswedberg/dotfiles/docs/apps-3rd-party.md

 * Quit iTerm
 * Open iTerm and go back into Preferences > General > Preferences
 * Check "Save changes to folder when iTerm2 quits

+### Profiles

+* On old machine:
+  * Open Preferences > Profiles
+  * Click "Other Actions…" below the list of profiles
+  * Choose "Save All Profiles" as JSON
+* On new machine:
+  * Open Preferences > Profiles
+  * Click "Other Actions…" below the list of profiles
+  * Choose "Import JSON Profiles" and select the file you saved above

 ## Others to copy from ~/Library